dmorse/pscfpp/README.md

 (i.e., GSL and FFTW) in a linux or Mac OS X environment.

    - Add the absolute path to the directory pscfpp/bin to your unix command search PATH environment variable.
-This is where executable files will be installed by default.
+By default, executable files will be installed in this directory.

    - Add the absolute path to the pscfpp/lib/python to your PYTHONPATH environment variable.
 This allows a python interpreter to find python